 The holiday season is a great promotional opportunity for smart companies to get noticed in the new year – just before clients and customers reevaluate their company budgets and business relationships.

-How do I make my Company Greeting Card stand out?
+How do I make my company greeting card stand out?

-Try not to send something instantly forgettable.
+- Try not to send something instantly forgettable.
 A photograph of your premises with a bit of snow on it, for instance, is a really horrible idea!
-And please don’t send out those “ye olde christmas scene” monstrosities (you know the ones; the snow covered field; the red-cheeked children playing in the snow; Robin Redbreast chirping happily on a branch; Victorian ladies and gentlemen ice skating on a pond!(Give me a break!)
+And please don’t send out those “Ye olde Christmas scene” monstrosities (you know the ones; the snow covered field; the red-cheeked children playing in the snow; Robin Redbreast chirping happily on a branch; Victorian ladies and gentlemen ice skating on a pond!)
+Give me a break!

-What’s wrong with this Company Card?
+What’s wrong with this company holiday card?

-o No Contact address
+- No contact address

-o It’s the kind of card that Grandma likes!
+- It’s the kind of card that Grandma likes!

-o It shows a lack of effort
+- It demonstrates a lack of effort

-o It says nothing about the personality and people of your company
+- It says nothing about the personality and people of your company

 A personalized card shows your customers that you’ve put some thought and effort into your Christmas greeting.
 Clients will appreciate that you’ve taken the time to arrange a company photograph.
 While a photo of your employees wearing Santa hats may not be the most original idea, it’s far more personal than a card that came out of a packet that you bought at Costco!

-Be original but be tasteful
+Be original but tasteful

 Designing your card

-Good ideas for Company Photographs
+Good ideas for company photographs

-o A photo of company members dressed in anything festive
+- Company members dressed in anything festive

-These are just a handful of good ideas – pretty much anything that will generate a positive and happy image of your company
+These are just a handful of good ideas – pretty much anything that will generate a positive and happy image of your company.

 Design and send your cards to print WAY before December 25th!